How to optimise your website for AI search

 Write in plain language and use structured, factual statements that align with how customers naturally ask questions.
 This helps AI deliver clear, accurate summaries explaining;

 This is based on a concept called Answered Engine Optimisation (AOE) is a strategy to shape how AI chatbots respond.
 Whilst it does not replace traditional SEO it is key to appearing in AI search.
 It’s all about answering clusters of related questions, not just targeting keywords.
-You can read more about AOE here.
+You can read more about AOE in one of our blog posts.

 Use FAQ pages, they’re AI gold